Swarnotaj003/AI-powered-Weather-Prediction-System/ai_weather_app/README.md

-# AI-powered Weather Prediction App 🌤🤖📱
+# AI-powered Weather Prediction System 🌤🤖/ Flutter App 📱

 A modern `Flutter` application that provides real-time weather conditions and AI-powered forecasts.
 The app connects to a Flask backend server that uses machine learning to predict weather patterns.